ltw-webdev-6/curriculum/planning-software.md

       *Taken from Scrum*

-      1. Each week, meet to define deliverables
+      1. Start by meeting to define deliverables
       2. Determine the due date for all the deliverables
       3. Assign each deliverable to a single person